-Nintendo now allows you to enable two-step verification, a form of two-factor authentication, for your Nintendo Account.
-Whenever you sign into your account—from a Nintendo Switch, on the web, or via a mobile app—you’ll need to enter a code generated by an app on your smartphone as well as your password.
+Nintendo lets you activate two-step verification, a form of two-factor authentication, for your Nintendo Account.
+Whenever you sign in to your account—from a Nintendo Switch, on the web, or via a mobile app—you’ll need to enter a code generated by an app on your smartphone as well as your password.

-To enable this feature, head to Nintendo’s Account Security page.
+To turn on this feature, head to Nintendo’s Account Security page.
 Sign in with the Nintendo account you want to secure.

 Scroll down to the bottom of the Sign-in and security settings page and click “Edit” to the right of 2-Step Verification settings.